 Many times, the blue screen of death is due to failing computer memory.
 Fortunately, memory is cheap and easy to replace.
 Get step-by-step instructions for buying and installing memory.

 Recurring blue screens could also be a sign your computer is on its way out.

 After troubleshooting your PC or laptop, you may find that your device is irreparable.
 As annoying as it is, it happens.
 At a certain point, every device will reach the end of its life.

 Predicting when a gadget is nearing the end is no easy task.
 Sometimes the signs are evident for weeks, even months.
 But sometimes your computer is working fine until it encounters a virus.
 Since there’s no way to predict the future, it’s always wise to have a backup plan in case something goes wrong.

-Our sponsor, IDrive lets you backup data on every internet enabled device in one account.
-This means you get one account for your computers, laptops, tablets, phones as well as your online accounts like Facebook and Instagram.
+Our sponsor, IDrive, lets you back up your data on every internet-enabled device on one account.
+This means you get one account for your computers, laptops, tablets and phones, as well as your online accounts, like Facebook and Instagram.